dabbu-knowledge-platform/files-api-server/contributing.md

 ### Step 2: Build

 All you need to do to build is run `yarn execs`.
 If the command runs successfully, there should be 4 files (`files-api-server-alpine`, `files-api-server-linux`, `files-api-server-macos` and `files-api-server-win.exe`) in the `execs/` folder.
-These are the executables that can be run on alpine, linux, macos and windows respectively without installation of external dependencies.
+These are the binaries that can be run on alpine, linux, macos and windows respectively without installation of external dependencies.

 Once you've built the project locally, you're ready to start making changes!